SqueezeLLM: Dense-and-Sparse Quantization: Introduction

-\item \textbf{Sensitivity based Non-Uniform Quantization:} We demonstrate that uniform quantization, as commonly adopted in prior works, is sub-optimal for LLM inference for two reasons.
-First, the weight distributions of different layers in LLMs exhibit clear non-uniform patterns, as illustrated in Fig.~\ref{fig:nonuniform}.
-Second, the inference computation in prior works does not benefit from uniform quantization as the arithmetic is performed in FP16 precision, and quantization is only used for memory requirement reduction.
-To address these two limitations, we propose a novel sensitivity-based non-uniform quantization method to achieve a more optimal quantization scheme for LLMs.
-Our approach significantly improves the perplexity of the LLaMA-7B model at 3-bit precision, yielding perplexity improvement from 28.26 of uniform quantization to 7.75 on the C4 dataset (see Sec.~\ref{subsec:nonuniform}).
+\item \textbf{Sensitivity-based Non-Uniform Quantization:} We demonstrate that uniform quantization of prior works is sub-optimal for LLM inference for two reasons.
+First, the weight distributions in LLMs exhibit clear non-uniform patterns (Fig.~\ref{fig:nonuniform}).
+Second, the inference computation in prior works does not fully benefit from uniform quantization as the arithmetic is performed in FP16 precision, not in reduced precision.
+To address these, we propose a novel sensitivity-based non-uniform quantization method to achieve more optimal LLM quantization, which significantly improves the perplexity of 3-bit LLaMA-7B from 28.26 of uniform quantization to 7.75 on C4 (Sec.~\ref{subsec:nonuniform}).

-\item \textbf{Dense-and-Sparse Quantization:} We observe that weight matrices in many LLMs contain significant outliers, making low-bit precision quantization extremely challenging.
-These outliers also affect our non-uniform quantization scheme, as they skew the bit allocation towards these extreme values.
-To address this issue, we propose a simple solution that decomposes the model weights into a dense component and a sparse component, where the latter extracts the outlier values from the original weights.
-By separating the outliers, the dense part exhibits a more compact range of up to $10\times$, allowing for improved quantization accuracy.
-The sparse part is stored in full precision using efficient sparse storage methods like Compressed Sparse Row (CSR).
-This approach introduces minimal overhead, as we can leverage efficient sparse kernels for the sparse part and parallelize the computation alongside the dense part.
-By only extracting 0.45\% of the weight values as the sparse component, we further improve the perplexity of the LLaMA-7B model from 7.75 to 7.58 on the C4 dataset (see Sec.~\ref{subsec:dense_and_sparse}).
+\item \textbf{Dense-and-Sparse Quantization:} The weights in LLMs contain significant outliers, making low-bit quantization extremely challenging.
+To address this, we propose a simple solution that decomposes weights into dense and sparse components.
+The sparse part holds outlier values in full precision using efficient sparse storage methods, and the dense part can have a more compact range to aid quantization.
+By extracting only 0.45\% of the weight values as the sparse component, we further improve the perplexity of LLaMA-7B from 7.75 to 7.58 on C4 (Sec.~\ref{subsec:dense_and_sparse}).

-\item \textbf{Performance Evaluation:} We extensively test \OURS on LLaMA-7B, 13B, and 30B on language modeling tasks using the C4 and WikiText2 benchmarks, where we find that \OURS consistently outperforms existing quantization methods by a large margin across different bit precisions (see Tab.~\ref{tab:main} and Fig.~\ref{fig:main_results}).

-\item \textbf{Quantization of Instruction Following Models:} We also demonstrate the potential of \OURS in quantizing instruction following models by applying it to the Vicuna-7B and 13B models~\cite{vicuna2023}.
-We use two evaluation methods.
-First, we evaluate the generation quality on the MMLU dataset~\cite{hendryckstest2021}, a multi-task benchmark that assesses a model's knowledge and problem-solving abilities.
-Additionally, following the evaluation methodology introduced in Vicuna~\cite{vicuna2023}, we employ GPT-4 to rank the generation quality of our quantized models compared to the FP16 baseline.
-In both evaluations, \OURS consistently outperforms current state-of-the-art methods, including GPTQ and AWQ.
-Notably, our 4-bit quantized model achieves performance on par with the baseline in both evaluations (see Tab.~\ref{tab:mmlu} and Fig.~\ref{fig:instruction-following}).